bjoern-hempel/keras-machine-learning-framework/markdown/keras-gpu.md

   * `user$ echo %PATH%`
   * Should return: `...;C:\cuda\bin;...`

-## Create environment and activate it
+## Build the required python environment and activate it

 Open Anaconda Prompt and create a GPU environment and if necessary an environment without GPU (only needed for comparison):